 So are autistic girls really that much different than autistic boys?
 Yes.
 And no.

-Recognizing Signs of Autism in Girls
+The Simple Guide to Recognizing Signs of Autism in Girls

 I say no because autism, as we’re all aware, is a spectrum disorder.
 And even my autistic daughter won’t be the same as my neighbor’s autistic daughter.
 Sure, there might be some similarities but they aren’t the exact same.
 For one, they’re human and as humans aren’t we all different?